 Dr. De Meirleir nominated a mutation in the T cytotoxic cells, dysfunctional and low levels of natural killer cells (NK) and nagalese.
 Proof of immune activation comes in elevated cytokine levels.
 Cytokine study results have been all over the map in ME/CFS but Dr. DeMeirleir description of patients with high cytokine levels brought to mind patients with similar immune signatures seen by Dr. Peterson and Dr. Klimas.
 (How interesting that multi-site ME/CFS expert study will be; these immune activated/challenged patients should pop out in that study like popcorn. ).

-Dr Meileir noted that the list of cytokines, chemokines and interleukins associated with ME/CFS was just the beginning; he’s identified other immune abnormalities that are in kind of medical limbo for the time being.
+Dr Meileir noted that the list of cytokines, chemokines and interleukins associated with ME/CFS was just the beginning; he’s identified other immune abnormalities that are in medical limbo for the time being.
 These immune factors are present in elevated levels in ME/CFS but no one knows quite what their significance is.

 The big news from the De Meirleir clinic now are elevated levels of nagalese, an enzyme that knocks out macrophages – the major garbage cleaners in the blood.
 De Meirleir reported nagalese is elevated in almost all (97%) of his patients.
 Macrophages, it turns out, have to be prodded to act and nagalese stops this from happening.
 (Both Dr. DeMeirleir and Dr. Cheney reported on nagalese levels in association with GcMAF at the Ottawa ME/CFS Conference.)